TalBenZvi/Arkanoid-Game/README.md

 - 1 level defenitions file to describe the structure and parameters of all the levels
 <br>

+Run the program with the path to your level defenitions file as the first argument or run with no arguments to use the premade levels

 ### Block Definitions File Format
 The block definitions file maps characters to spacing elements or block-information.